 Michelangelo’s Sistine Chapel And His Payment

 Michelangelo was paid 3200 gold ducats for his work on the ceiling of the Sistine Chapel, which would have been a very lucrative commission.
-We know that he stopped work on the ceiling for a while due to his not being paid by the Vatican.
+We know he stopped work on the ceiling for a while due to his not being paid by the Vatican.
 Michelangelo liked to give the impression that he was a very poor artist, but records have shown that he died an extremely wealthy man.

 By clicking here, you can learn more by reading Michelangelo’s Sistine Chapel And His Payment.